Breville Bambino Espresso Machine · โ˜… 4.4 Best Budget Check price on Amazon →

 Why you should trust this review

-I have been pulling shots at home for 11 years and reviewing espresso gear since 2017, with prior bylines covering the Bambino Plus, the Linea Mini, and the Niche Zero.
-I purchased this base Bambino at retail in September 2025 and put roughly 1,300 shots through it across 8 months.
-The Bambino lives next to my long-term Bambino Plus so I can A/B against the upgrade directly on the same beans, same grinder, same dose.
+I have been pulling shots at home for eleven years and reviewing espresso gear since 2017, with prior coverage of the Bambino Plus, the Linea Mini, and the Niche Zero.
+I purchased this base Bambino at retail in September 2025 and put roughly 1,300 shots through it across eight months.
+No PR loan.
+It lives right next to my long-term Bambino Plus, which let me A/B the two directly on the same beans, same grinder, and same dose.

 Who should buy the Breville Bambino?